ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

        data instance URec Double   p = UDouble { uDouble# :: Double#, uInt# :: Int#, uFloat#  :: Float#, }

-3. **Leading Commas**: Allow a comma before the first element in place-unordered clauses:
+3. **Leading Commas**: Allow a comma before the first element in enumeration clauses where order does not matter:

    - module export lists and sub-lists
    - module import lists and sub-lists